rsfutch77/rulette/software_descriptions/1-requirements.md

 [x] 3.b.3.1 Visually represent cloned cards in the cloning player's hand/active rules display, clearly indicating that they are duplicated effects.
 (1 Point)
 [x] 3.b.3.2 Display the source of the cloned effect (i.g., "Cloned from Player X's [Card Name]").
 (1 Point) [x] 3.b.3.3 Ensure the UI dynamically updates if the original card's status changes (e.g., if the original is removed, the cloned card fades or is removed).
 (1 Point)
+[ ] 3.b.4 Clone Card Selection UI (3 Points)
+[ ] 3.b.4.1 Implement a dedicated modal or UI element for players to select a target player and a specific card to clone from their hand/active rules.
+(2 Points)
+[ ] 3.b.4.2 The UI should clearly display available players and their active cards, allowing for easy selection.
+(1 Point)

 [ ] 3.c.
 Prompt Card Mechanic (16 Points)
 [x] 3.c.1 Prompt Card Data Structure (2 Points)